Skip to content

 Avoid CoR Non-Compliance Penalties for Heavy Vehicles

-CoR violations carry severe consequences.
-Category 1 offences attract maximum penalties of $3.55 million for corporations and $300,000 plus five years imprisonment for individuals.
-Every party -- from the scheduler to company executives -- can be held personally liable.
+A serious incident carries severe consequences.
+Category 1 offences attract maximum penalties of ~$4.1 million for corporations and ~$424,000 plus five years imprisonment for individuals (NHVR, indexed).
+Every party, from the scheduler to company executives, can be held personally liable.

-Under CoR laws, the supply chain shares responsibility for preventing incidents.
-Beyond financial penalties, a breach damages business reputation and increases insurance costs.
-Serious incidents trigger investigations that disrupt operations and can expose failures in your safety culture.
+Under the CoR laws, parties in the supply chain share the legal obligations for preventing incidents.
+Beyond the financial penalties, a breach damages business reputation and lifts insurance costs.
+A serious incident triggers an investigation that disrupts operations and can expose gaps in your safety culture.

-• Active compliance reduces penalty exposure for your organisation
+• Active monitoring reduces penalty exposure for your organisation

 • Real-time monitoring identifies issues before they escalate